 Filevine’s Outlook Add-in integration allows users to complete basic Filevine actions without leaving Outlook.
 Users are able to send any email to a project, where it will appear in the activity feed, and to comment on emails just as they would in the activity feed.

 To use the Outlook Add-in, users must have a Microsoft Exchange Server, which will usually require Office 365.
 Users must have Outlook 2016 or newer to use the Add-in.
+Reach out to your IT or Email Admin to confirm that you are using Exchange and an Outlook version that runs the Edge browser, and make sure you are running the latest version of Outlook.

 The Outlook Add-in can be added in either the online Outlook or the desktop version.
 In desktop, click on the “Get Add-ins” button in the ribbon along the top.
 In the web version, compose a new message, click on the ellipsis icon at the bottom of the message, and select “Get Add-ins” from the dropdown.